-The IEA is an autonomous organisation which works to ensure reliable, affordable and clean energy for its 28 member countries and beyond.
-The IEA's four main areas of focus are: energy security, economic development, environmental awareness, and engagement worldwide.
+The IEA is an autonomous organisation which works to ensure reliable, affordable and clean energy for its 29 member countries and beyond.
+The IEA has four main areas of focus: energy security, economic development, environmental awareness and engagement worldwide.

-Founded in response to the 1973/4 oil crisis, the IEA's initial role was to help countries co-ordinate a collective response to major disruptions in oil supply through the release of emergency oil stocks.
+Founded in 1974, the IEA was initially designed to help countries co-ordinate a collective response to major disruptions in the supply of oil such as the crisis of 1973/4.

 The Executive office is made up of the Executive Director, the Deputy Executive Director and their respective advisors and support staff.

-The IEA has a staff of 260 enthusiastic professionals (energy analysts, modellers, data managers/statisticians, technicians, secretaries and support staff) working together on global energy challenges.
+The IEA has a staff of 240 enthusiastic professionals (energy analysts, modellers, data managers/statisticians, technicians, secretaries and support staff) working together on global energy challenges.
+Internship available.

 Since the 1980s, the IEA has been building good working relationships with countries beyond its membership, in particular major energy consuming, producing and transit countries.